Search this website

 The Challenge

-The challenge facing Critical Minerals is to meet the demand for metals driven by changing technical requirements including, for digital equipment, renewable energy, chemical processing, and electrification of industry.
+The challenge facing Critical Minerals sector is to meet the demand for processed metals driven by changing technical requirements and metal types for a low emissions economy.

 Context